Bone Marrow Stem Cells

 The goal of stem cell therapy is to send an abundance of potent, healing stem cells to tissues and organs that have been damaged or have become dysfunctional due to illness or injury.

-Generally speaking, the best source of stem cells is adipose fat, partly because of the sheer number of stem cells it holds.
-However, in the minority of cases where using them is not appropriate, bone marrow stem cells are a viable option.
-For example, certain degenerative diseases may benefit more from bone marrow stem cells It is crucial to know when and how to use adipose fat cells or bone marrow stem cells in patient therapy.
+Generally speaking, the best source of stem cells is from the patient themselves therefore, bone marrow stem cells possess the greatest potential.
+However, there are situations that call for outside help for example, certain degenerative diseases may benefit more from umbilical cord products.
+It is crucial to know when and how to use certain products or bone marrow stem cells in patient therapy.

 Because NSI is a full-service regenerative medicine clinic, the physicians and medical staff can take full advantage of both stem cell sources and apply the appropriate type of stem cell therapy to the patient’s precise condition and unique symptoms.